 Cash shortfalls can happen to any business, and a credit facility such as an overdraft can help cover operating expenses temporarily.
-This can be effective way to meet short-term working capital requirements when cash flow is low.
+This can be an effective way to meet short-term working capital requirements when cash flow is low.
 If used wisely, the interest should be relatively low because the business only pays interest on what it borrows for a short period.

 If you need to make a larger purchase, a business loan can minimise cash flow impacts and provide flexibility.
 For example, with a BetterBusiness Loan you can access any additional repayments you’ve made via NetBank or CommBiz.

-Cash flow warning signs
+Cash flow warning signals

 Your cash flow cycle is likely to be slowing if: